Guardian Angel Cathedral

 Guardian Angel Cathedral is a Catholic cathedral in Winchester, Nevada, United States, in the Las Vegas Valley.
-It is just off the Las Vegas Strip, north of the Encore hotel.
-Since the creation of the Diocese of Las Vegas in 1995, Guardian Angel has been the seat of the bishop, previously having been a parish of the Diocese of Reno.
+It is located just off of the Las Vegas Strip, north of the Wynn and Encore hotels.
+It is the seat of the Archdiocese of Las Vegas.
+Before the establishment of the Diocese of Las Vegas in 1995, it was a parish of the Diocese of Reno.

 History

 St. Viator Church was built on the site of the former city dump in 1955.
 The ground proved to be unstable and the church was condemned and torn down six months after it opened.
 The Rev. Richard Crowley, CSV, now churchless, approached Moe Dalitz to donate land on the Las Vegas Strip.
 Although Jewish, Dalitz liked the idea of having a church convenient for his casino workers.
 He donated land near the Desert Inn in 1961.
 Dalitz was familiar with the work of Los Angeles architect Paul R. Williams and approached him to design the new church.
 Guardian Angel Shrine was opened on October 2, 1963.
 In 1977 Bishop Norman McFarland of the recently re-designated Diocese of Reno-Las Vegas chose the shrine as the co-cathedral.
 The diocese was divided in 1995 and the Diocese of Las Vegas was established.
 Guardian Angel retained its status as a cathedral.
 The cathedral was renovated for $1.3 million in 1995.